Percedal15019/AI-Automation/README.md

 4. Connect your pinecone account using its API Key and put the embedding model.

-5. If you have <a href=“https://openai.com"> OpenAI’s API Key </a>then use embedding small model in pinecone and same in n8n as well.
+5. If you have <a href="https://openai.com">**OpenAI’s API Key**</a>then use embedding small model in pinecone and same in n8n as well.
 I chose ollama because I don’t like openAI at all and its free plan is the worst.
-But <a href=“https://ollama.com"> Ollama </a>is GOATed because of it runs locally so I will recommend it (but if you have OpenAI’s API Key then use it.
+But <a href="https://ollama.com">**Ollama**</a>is GOATed because of it runs locally so I will recommend it (but if you have OpenAI’s API Key then use it.

-6. Also I will recommend using <a href=“https://openrouter.ai"> OpenRouter </a>as with only one API Key you can access many different free AI models easily and no need to sign in for different AI models.
+6. Also I will recommend using <a href="https://openrouter.ai">**OpenRouter**</a>as with only one API Key you can access many different free AI models easily and no need to sign in for different AI models.